KiraCore/liquidity-program/LIP_5/README.md

 ### KexFarm

-This is a smart contract that users can stake their ERC20 token and get `Crystals` which will be used to buy NFTs.
+This is a smart contract that users can stake their ERC20 token and get `Krystals` which will be used to buy NFTs.

 ##### `setTokenAddress`